smosgr/marketplace/README.md

 ## Description

-Marketplace was written part of an interview process, following TDD and using the technologies I mention in the `Technologies/Tools` section.
+Marketplace (aka supermarket-kata) was written part of an interview process, following TDD and using the technologies I mention in the `Technologies/Tools` section.
 See `requirements.md` for requirements.